mdeous/EventViz/README.md

 # EventViz

-A web application to display log events in a pretty timeline.
+A web application to display log (or whatever parsable source) events in a timeline.